oracle-livelabs/security/accessgovernancee2e/data-load/data-load.md

     ![OIG Identity Roles and Access Policies](images/user-approle-assign.png)

-    * Pamela Green has been assigned with the *Administrator* application role.
+    * Pamela Green has been assigned with the *AG Administrator* application role and *AG Campaign Administrator* role.
 You can now close the window.

     You may now **proceed to the next lab.**